venkatesh-data-ai/venkatesh_data/capstone/README.md

 # Interpretable Statistical Modelling for High-Dimensional Biological Data

+## 📌 Project Overview

-A Data Science Capstone project focused on implementing interpretable Mixture of Experts models in Python for high-dimensional heterogeneous biological data.
+This Data Science Capstone project investigates interpretable statistical modelling approaches for high-dimensional and heterogeneous biological data.

+The project focuses on **Mixture of Experts (MoE)** models, particularly **BLLiM, GLLiM and GLLiM-Lw**, and compares their performance with established machine learning and statistical approaches.

+The final implementation focused on developing Python-based implementations of the models and evaluating their predictive performance and interpretability.

+---

-## Project Overview
+## 🎯 Project Objective

-The project investigated how statistical models can provide accurate predictions while remaining interpretable for complex biological datasets.
+The main objective was to investigate whether Mixture of Experts models can provide accurate predictions while maintaining useful interpretability when working with high-dimensional biological datasets.

-The main models were **BLLiM (Block-diagonal Locally Linear Mapping)** and **GLLiM (Global Locally Linear Mapping)**, originally introduced by Blein-Nicolas et al. (2024).

-Both models were reimplemented in Python using a scikit-learn-style API. :contentReference[oaicite:8]{index=8}

-## Research Focus

-The project addressed the challenge of modelling datasets containing many features but relatively few observations while maintaining model interpretability.

-The approach combined:

-- Mixture of Experts modelling
+The project focused on:

-- Local regression
+- Predictive performance
-- High-dimensional statistical modelling
-- Structured covariance modelling
-- Machine learning benchmarking
 - Model interpretability

-## Methodology

-### Synthetic Experiments

-Twelve synthetic datasets were generated using nonlinear transformations and different covariance structures:

-- Independent
-- Block-diagonal
+- High-dimensional feature spaces
-- Factor
+- Heterogeneous data
-- Toeplitz
+- Cluster-specific regression relationships

-Seven models were benchmarked:
+- Biological feature and network interpretation

+---

+## 🧠 Models

+The project evaluated the following approaches:

+### Mixture of Experts Models

 - BLLiM
 - GLLiM
 - GLLiM-Lw

+### Baseline Models

 - Random Forest
 - Support Vector Machine / SVR
 - MARS
 - SIR

-Model performance was evaluated using **Root Mean Squared Error (RMSE)**. :contentReference[oaicite:9]{index=9}
+Model performance was primarily evaluated using **Root Mean Squared Error (RMSE)**.

-### Real-World Dataset
+---

+## 📊 Synthetic Data

+A series of synthetic datasets was created to evaluate model behaviour under different conditions.

+The experiment included:

+- **12 synthetic datasets**
+- **200 samples per dataset**
+- **50 features**
+- Multiple nonlinear functions
+- Different covariance and noise structures

+The covariance/noise structures included:

+- Independent
+- Block
+- Factor
+- Toeplitz

+The synthetic experiments were repeated across multiple independent runs to compare model performance under different data-generating conditions.

+---

+## 🌽 Real Biological Dataset

-The models were also applied to a maize proteomics dataset containing:
+The models were also evaluated using a real **maize proteomics dataset**.

+The dataset contained:

 - **233 samples**
 - **973 protein features**

-The objective was to predict:

-- Leaf Area Index under Water Deficit (`LAI.WD`)
-- Water Use under Water Deficit (`WU.WD`)

-:contentReference[oaicite:10]{index=10}

-## Python Implementation

-A major technical contribution was the development of a reusable Python implementation of BLLiM using a scikit-learn-style interface.

-The implementation was designed to integrate with modern machine learning workflows and reduce reliance on the original R-based implementation. :contentReference[oaicite:11]{index=11}

-## Key Results

-The experiments showed that model performance depended on the underlying noise structure.

-- BLLiM performed particularly well with structured noise such as block-diagonal and Toeplitz covariance.
-- GLLiM performed better under independent noise conditions.
-- GLLiM-Lw provided a useful balance between the approaches.
-- BLLiM achieved the lowest RMSE for both target traits on the maize proteomics dataset.
-- The models produced interpretable cluster-specific regression coefficients and protein interaction networks.

-:contentReference[oaicite:12]{index=12}

-## Interpretability

-An important aspect of the project was understanding **why** models produced their predictions rather than focusing only on predictive accuracy.

-The BLLiM implementation provided:

-- Cluster-specific regression coefficients
-- Protein relationship information
-- Interpretable local models
-- Biological network insights

-This helped connect statistical modelling results with biological interpretation. :contentReference[oaicite:13]{index=13}

-## Challenges

-Key technical challenges included:

-- Translating complex R-based algorithms into Python
-- Debugging and validating the implementation
-- Managing high-dimensional covariance matrices
-- Selecting the number of mixture clusters
-- Validating results against the reference implementation

-:contentReference[oaicite:14]{index=14}

-## Future Work

-Potential improvements include:

-- Automated cluster selection using AIC/BIC
-- Sparse matrix techniques
-- GPU acceleration
-- Feature reduction
-- Improved computational scalability
-- Applications to genomics, clinical diagnostics and neuroimaging

-:contentReference[oaicite:15]{index=15}

-## Project Files

-- `capstone_report.pdf` — Final Data Science Capstone report
-- `capstone_presentation.pptx` — Project presentation
-- `executive_summary.pdf` — Executive summary
-- `week4_run_method.R` — Supporting R analysis
-- `week6_run_method.R` — Supporting R analysis
-- `plot_results.R` — Results visualisation
-- `regression_coefficients.csv` — Regression coefficient results

-## Education

-**DATA7903 — Data Science Capstone Project**

-**The University of Queensland**

-**Author:** Venkatesh Athikulam Muthusamy
+The analysis focused on predicting biological traits including:

+- Leaf Area Index under Water Deficit (LAI.WD)
+- Water Use under Water Deficit (WU.WD)

+Model evaluation used **10-fold cross-validation**.

+---

+## 🔬 Methodology

+The overall workflow included:

+1. Synthetic data generation
+2. Data preprocessing
+3. Model implementation
+4. Model fitting
+5. Prediction
+6. RMSE-based evaluation
+7. Comparison with baseline models
+8. Application to real biological data
+9. Regression coefficient analysis
+10. Protein network interpretation

+The Python implementation was designed using a scikit-learn-style API to provide a consistent interface for model fitting and prediction.

+---

+## 📈 Key Findings

+The experiments demonstrated that model performance depended on the underlying noise and covariance structure.

+### Synthetic Data

+- **BLLiM** performed particularly well under structured noise conditions such as Block and Toeplitz structures.
+- **GLLiM** performed better under independent noise conditions.
+- **GLLiM-Lw** provided a useful trade-off between the modelling approaches.

+### Real Data

+BLLiM achieved the lowest RMSE for the evaluated real-data target traits.

+The model also provided interpretable cluster-specific regression coefficients and protein interaction/co-regulation networks.

+---

+## 🔎 Model Interpretability

+A major focus of the project was understanding **why** the models make their predictions.

+BLLiM produced cluster-specific regression weights that helped identify groups of proteins associated with different biological relationships.

+The analysis also examined protein networks derived from covariance structures, revealing modular patterns that could support biological interpretation.

+---

+## 🛠️ Technologies

+- Python
+- R
+- Scikit-learn
+- Statistical Modelling
+- Machine Learning
+- Pandas
+- NumPy
+- Matplotlib
+- Data Visualisation
+- Cross-Validation
+- High-Dimensional Data Analysis